mbuesch/transfer/README.md

 - This project deliberately does **not** encrypt traffic.
 - Only run on trusted, private networks (e.g., home LAN).
 - Do **not** expose it directly to the internet.

+## Future Plans

+- It might be a good idea to add an option for a builtin simple **password based encryption** in the future.
+No complicated (albeit more secure) public key cryptography, just a simple password that both sender and receiver enter to encrypt/decrypt the file data.
+- It shall be made possible to **transfer whole directories at once**, not just single files.
+  This could be done by using an existing archive format and use that internally (always; also for single files).
+- Make the app available in **Play Store**.
+  I need your help for that.
+  Please get in contact with me, if you are interested in becoming an tester for the app to get it registered in the Play Store.
+- Provide a built **Android APK** for manual installation (sideloading).

 ## License